tanzirmehedi/empiDySec/README.md

-### A Deep Learning-based Explainable Dynamic Analysis Framework for Detecting Malicious Packages in the PyPI Ecosystem
+### An Empirical Study of Deep Learning for Dynamic Behavioral Detection of Malicious Software Packages

 ---